 OFFICE OF THE SECRETARY

 Atty.
 Crisanta V. Valera heads the Office of the Secretary in an acting capacity.
-She is, together with the Deputy Secretary of the Tribunal, under Rule 12 of the 2013 Rules of the Senate Electoral Tribunal, required to discharge the following duties:
+She is tasked to discharge the following duties under the supervision of the Chairperson:

-The Deputy Secretary shall assist the Secretary of the Tribunal, act as Secretary in the latter’s absence, and perform such duties and functions as may be assigned by the Chairperson or by the Secretary.
+The Deputy Secretary assists the Secretary of the Tribunal, act as Secretary in the latter’s absence, and perform such duties and functions as may be assigned by the Chairperson or by the Secretary.

 CANVASS BOARD SERVICE

 The Canvass Board Service (CBS) under the supervision of Atty.
-Lamberto B. Delleva, Officer-In-Charge, is charged with the collection, safekeeping and return of the ballot boxes, election documents and other election paraphernalia as well as the supervision of the Revision proceedings.
+Joyce D. Paras, Officer-In-Charge, is charged with the collection, safekeeping and return of the ballot boxes, election documents and other election paraphernalia as well as the conduct of the Revision proceedings.

 After an election protest has been given due course, the CBS obtains from the Commission on Elections a list of the precincts that functioned during the last election.
 The CBS then prepares a tally of the contested and counter-protested precincts to determine the total number of contested precincts as well as the number of pilot precincts.
 Based thereon, the CBS prepares as many copies of the so-called “preservation order” as well as the corresponding envelopes, registry receipts and registry return cards and mails them to the respective addressees.